-On February 25, 2016, the FASB issued a new standard, Leases (ASC 842).
+On February 25, 2016, the FASB issued ASU 2019 Leases (ASC 842).
 Lessees will need to recognize almost all leases on their balance sheet as a right-of-use asset and a lease liability.
 It will be critical to identify leases embedded in a contract to avoid misstating the lessee's balance sheet.
 For income statement purposes, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
 Classification will be based on criteria that are largely similar to those applied in current lease accounting, but without explicit bright lines.
 Lessor accounting is similar to the current model, but updated to align with certain changes to the lessee model and the new revenue recognition standard.
 Existing sale-leaseback guidance, including guidance for real estate, is replaced with a new model applicable to both lessees and lessors.
-ASC 842 is effective for fiscal years beginning after December 15, 2019.
-The Foundation does not expect the adoption of ASC 842 to have a material effect on its financial statements.
+ASC 842 and the subsequent ASUs are effective for fiscal years beginning after December 15, 2019.
+The Foundation does not expect the adoption of ASC 842 and the ASUs related to leases to have a material effect on its financial statements.